Khalil3000/ImmigrationEducation/README.md

 This project analyzes educational activity in Denmark based on data from Statistikbanken.

+## Why this matters

+Understanding changes in student composition can help policymakers and institutions better plan education and integration efforts.

 ## 📊 Dataset
 The data comes from Statistics Denmark (DST) and includes:
 - Educational activity in upper secondary education (gymnasiale uddannelser)